dapr/docs/howto/setup-pub-sub-message-broker/setup-nats-streaming.md

 This will install a single NATS-Streaming and Nats into the `default` namespace.
 To interact with NATS, find the service with: `kubectl get svc stan`.

-For example, if installing using the example above, the NATS server client address would be:
+For example, if installing using the example above, the NATS Streaming address would be:

-`<YOUR-HOST>:4222`
+`<YOUR-HOST>:7777`

 ## Create a Dapr component